newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 }
 ```

 The function generates a password with various sums, subtractions, and permutations.
-Finding the password here is just a matter of minutes.
+Finding the password here is just a matter of minutes, and so would be decrypting the log files.
 The obfuscation is quite weak.
 But that's not the best part.
 The original log files **are not deleted after being encrypted**.
 Which is probably the reason why we can find the firmware updates encryption keys in plaintext.

 # Conclusion